miha-nik/glovoTest/README.md

 **MainPresenterTest** - Tests for main presenter

-For run application, download Glovo server.
+For run application, download Glovo challenge-mobile server.
 To run the server need Node.js You need install dependencies, execute command ** npm install ** in server folder.

 In Android Studia